 The response of some jurisdictions has been to establish specialized courts to process certain criminal cases involving people with mental illnesses.
 These specialty courts — often called mental health courts — attempt to connect individuals to services that help them remain in the community.
 Mental health courts do not create any new services and do not intervene before people are caught up in the criminal justice system.
 Services provided at an earlier stage could prevent many encounters between people with mental illnesses and law enforcement, and many needless arrests and charges.

-The Bazelon Center believes the best approach to avoiding the criminalization of people with mental illnesses is not to create more courts, but to ensure timely access to the services and supports that are crucial to people with serious mental illness.
-Mental health courts may provide immediate relief to criminal justice institutions already full to the brim, but alone they cannot solve the systemic problems that cause people with mental illnesses to be arrested and incarcerated in disproportionate numbers.
+The Bazelon Center believes the best approach to avoiding the criminalization of people with mental illnesses is not to create new courts, but to ensure timely access to the services that are crucial to people with serious mental illness.
+Mental health courts may divert individuals from jail or prison, but they do not solve the systemic problems that cause people with mental illnesses to be arrested and incarcerated in disproportionate numbers.
 These courts also present some unintended negative consequences.
-For instance, because mental health courts can leverage access to needed community services, they can inadvertently create incentives to arrest people to get them into services.
-Because of this and other potential problems, mental health courts should be used, if at all, with great caution, only when defendants face significant jail or prison sentences, and only as an interim measure as a part of a broad reform of public systems within the community.

-Specialty mental health courts, when used on a limited basis for more serious offenses, can play a productive role in a more expansive strategy to break the cycle of limited services, worsening mental illness, and resulting incarceration.
+Specialty mental health courts, when used on a limited basis for more serious offenses, can sometimes play a productive role in a more expansive strategy to break the cycle of mental health service system failures and resulting incarceration.